-During 1996, the Company was granted a 52,000 square kilometer ("km2") prospecting permit in the Republic of Yemen.
-With continued exploration, the Company was able to focus its efforts on progressively smaller areas that demonstrated the potential for economic mineralization.
+During 1996, the Company was granted a prospecting permit in the Republic of Yemen.
 The Company has held an exploration license granting exclusive exploration rights and the right to obtain an exploration contract since 1999.
 Under the terms of the exploration contract, the Government of the Republic of Yemen has the right to offer to acquire, on commercial terms, an undivided interest of up to 49% in this exploration license.
 In this event, the Company's interest (and that of any partner) would be diluted proportionately.

-Notes to the consolidated financial statements July 31, 2021 (Stated in Canadian dollars)
+Notes to the consolidated financial statements July 31, 2022 (Stated in Canadian dollars)